kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	A. Diverticular disease
 	B. Angiodysplasia
 	C. Crohn’s disease
-	D. Gallstones - T
+	D. Gallstones
-	E. Carcinoma of the colon - T
+	E. Carcinoma of the colon
 #### Answer: C. Crohn’s disease - *FALSE* = B. Angiodysplasia
 - Diverticular disease can cause bowel obstruction, either as
 	1. Rresult of repeated episodes of inflammation, which causes fibrosis and strictures